 Wealth

-Occasionally, even so-called "good" things can also become stimulants:
+Occasionally, even the so-called "good" things might become stimulants:

 Gurus